smatechnologies/ibm-i-agent-docs/docs/commands-utilities/file-arrival.md

 GPL = the name of the SMAGPL library in this LSAM environment.

-When these two parameters are set to existing values, and not left set to their default values of \'\*DEFAULT\', the CHK\* commands can be executed from anywhere within the IBM i partition without
+When these two parameters are set to existing values, and not left set to their default values of '\*DEFAULT', the CHK\* commands can be executed from anywhere within the IBM i partition without

-requiring that the job\'s initial (or current) library list be set to the LSAM environment library list.
+requiring that the job's initial (or current) library list be set to the LSAM environment library list.

-When the ENV and GPL values are set to represent an existing LSAM environment, the CHK\* command driver programs will add the LSAM environment libraries temporarily to the job\'s library list, so that the command can interact as required with tables in the LSAM database.
+When the ENV and GPL values are set to represent an existing LSAM environment, the CHK\* command driver programs will add the LSAM environment libraries temporarily to the job's library list, so that the command can interact as required with tables in the LSAM database.

 Prior to LSAM PTF \# 181047, the File Arrival jobs or the stand-alone